Score Interpretation

 The word good is vague.
 Percentiles are clearer because they tell you where a score sits relative to peers.

-• IQ 115 means above average, or about the 84th percentile.
+• IQ 115 means High Average, or about the 84th percentile.

 That framing is usually more useful than arguing about labels like high average, superior, or gifted, since those labels can shift a little across publishers.